jesse-greathouse/Dn500BD.Retrograde/README.md

 ﻿# DN 500BD Retrograde

-**DN 500BD Retrograde** is a Windows application written in C# (.NET 8) for controlling the **Denon DN-500BD Blu-ray Disc Player** via its RS232 serial port.
+**DN 500BD Retrograde** is a Windows application written in C# (.NET 8 & WinUI 3) for controlling the **Denon DN-500BD Blu-ray Disc Player** via its RS232 serial port.
 It features a GTK-based graphical interface with command buttons mapped to Denon's documented control protocol.

 ---